iloveicedgreentea/jvc_projector_python/README.md

 jvc = JVCProjector(host="ipaddr", connect_timeout=10, password="password")

 # Commands are passed as a single string delimited by a comma
-# Everything executes async in the background.
-Sync interfaces are provided
 # open menu
 cmd = jvc.exec_command("menu, menu")
 # press left button